maksimgm/engineering_blog/testing_with_jasmine.md

 Now that you understand the process of TDD, let's move on to BDD.

-BDD is a bit more complex, because it typically requires a team of developers, rather than a single developer, to practice it fully.
+BDD is a bit more complex because it typically requires a team of developers, rather than a single developer, to practice it fully.
 Here are a few BDD practices:

-* Establishing goals of different stakeholders required for an idea to be implmented, and involving stakeholders in this implementation through outside-in software development.
+* Establishing goals of different stakeholders required for an idea to be implemented, and involving stakeholders in this implementation through outside-in software development.

 * Using examples to describe the behavior of different units of code